developermauricio/naturalconexion/wp-content/plugins/custom-css-js/readme.txt

 == Changelog ==

+= 3.40 =
+* 06/10/2022
+* Feature: keep the user-set editor's height upon page loads and custom code saves
+* Feature: save the custom code upon "Ctrl-S" in the editor
+* Tweak: admin side adjustments for RTL languages

+= 3.39 =
+* 03/16/2022
+* Fix: load the CodeMirror options from a localized variable
+* Tweak: add the "ccj_code_editor_settings" filter for modifying the editor's options

 = 3.38.1 =
 * 12/02/2021
 * Fix: revert the code related to the compatibility with the `HTML Editor Syntax Highlighter` plugin